Closing the Māori and Pasifika pay gap

 Our pay gap data

-Based on the data voluntarily provided, 8.7% of our permanent workforce identify as Māori or Pasifika.
-We will expand our disclosure to include other ethnicities as data allows.
+We intend to expand our disclosure to include other ethnicities as data allows.

-The percentage of our workforce who identify as Māori or Pasifika is the number of permanent employees of ANZ Bank New Zealand Limited who identify as Māori or Pasifika as a percentage of the total permanent employee population, including employees who have not declared an ethnicity.
+The percentage of our workforce who identify as Māori or Pasifika is the number of permanent employees of ANZ Bank New Zealand Limited who identify as Māori or Pasifika as a percentage of the total permanent employee population, including employees who have not recorded an ethnicity.

 Employees who haven’t provided ethnicity data aren’t included in the Māori and Pasifika pay gap calculation.
-We recognise that our Māori and Pasifika pay gap is based on less than half of our workforce and does not provide a complete picture.
+The overall data set represents less than half of our workforce, so may provide an incomplete or inaccurate picture.

 Contact the ANZ Equity, Diversity and Inclusion team